yutae/flutter_timezone/README.md

-# flutter_native_timezone
+# flutter_timezone

 A flutter plugin for getting the local timezone of the os.

 ## Getting Started

-Install this package and everthing good will just follow along with you.
+Install this package and everything good will just follow along with you.

 ## Features